 Janet’s information piece

-Janet has recently found a useful YouTube video channel called Dementia Careblazers run by Dr Natali Edmonds (website: Careblazers.com).
+There is a lot of useful information on the YouTube video channel Dementia Careblazers run by Dr Natali Edmonds a psychogeriatrician (website: Careblazers.com).
 There are videos on many topics most of which are short.
-There is a free course available too, which is one and a half hours, by providing an email address.
+There is a free course available too, which is one and a half hours, available by providing an email address.
 Peter did the course and thought it was good.
-Be mindful, however, if you give your email address you will get lots of emails from Dr. E. So you will need to unsubscribe, if you don’t want to receive these.
+Be mindful, however, if you give your email address to access the free course as you will get lots of emails from Dr. E. You will need to unsubscribe, if you don’t want to receive these.

 A member’s dad continues to be stable.
 Lately he gets fixated on things that pop into his head.
 It can be challenging.
 At times he still believes he is at work and will ask his daughter why his meeting has not started.
 The daughter says “I’ll find out” rather than saying “I don’t know”, which seems to diffuse the situation.
 She has also been doing talking therapy at the Deborah Ubee Trust and said it helped her to order her thoughts.

 A brother is up and down.
 How he is varies from week to week.
 The sister mentioned a book by Oliver James on dementia Contented Dementia which she found helpful.

 We had an update on a member’s mum, following her fall and stay in the Queen Elizabeth hospital.
 She is now in the Oaks Care Home, which she says is brilliant.
 They have sorted out her hair, nails etc. It’s only an interim placement.
 The daughter is having a difficult time finding a place she feels happy with for her mum that is closer to where she lives.
 Tatiana recommended making an unannounced visit to care homes, as well as arranged ones.
 Since she went into the care home, mum is a lot better, the delirium has gone, but she’s not stable enough to move out of her room.